tinymce/tinymce-docs/plugins/powerpaste.md

 ### powerpaste_keep_unsupported_src

-Due to browser limitations, PowerPaste is not able to support all image types supported by Word and Excel.
+Due to browser limitations, PowerPaste is not able to support all image types supported by Microsoft Word and Microsoft Excel.
 When `powerpaste_keep_unsupported_src` is set to `true`, PowerPaste will store the original `src` of unsupported images in a `data-image-src` attribute on the pasted image element.
 This enables developers to add further image support via post-processing.

 For example, browsers do not allow PowerPaste to access the file system.
 If your application has access to the file system, setting `powerpaste_keep_unsupported_src` to `true` may allow you to replace unsupported images during post-processing using the original file paths.